lan-party/BCIWiki/CONTRIBUTING.md

 ## How to make your first edit
 1. Request an editor account by reaching out to [landon@bciwiki.org](mailto:landon@bciwiki.org) or by sending a message in our [Discord](https://discord.gg/3eqKb9bmFy)
-2. Select a data entry issue to work on OR suggest a new one task
+2. Select a data entry issue to work on OR suggest a new task
 3. Create or edit a page according to our [editor guidelines](https://bciwiki.org/index.php?title=Editor_Guide)
 4. Request feedback for your first few edits until you get the hang of things
 5. Consider reviewing someone else's recent changes